Your Skin Called, & It Needs The Ordinary's New Eye Serum

 Eye serums and creams tend to be among the most divisive products in the beauty space.
 You’re either fully devoted to them or think they’re snake oil packaged in a fancy glass bottle.
 No matter which camp you’re in, I think a general consensus can be made that many eye creams tend to be wildly overpriced.
-(I shamelessly adore La Mer’s Eye Concentrate, but $260 for a 0.5 fluid-ounce jar is…a lot!)
+(I shamelessly adore La Mer’s Eye Concentrate, but £185 for a 15ml jar is…a lot!)

 Advertisement